Manuel-Schmitt/remote-xl/README.md

 ## Work in Progress
 - Supported queuing systems:
-    Slurm
+    - Slurm
-    Sun Grid Engine
+    - Sun Grid Engine

 Please don't hesitate to post bug reports or future requests.

 ## Installation
 1. Download the latest release and extract the zip file to a permanent folder (e.g. C:\remoteXL or C:\bn\remoteXL)
-2. Copy the latest version of shelxl to your remote maschine (http://shelx.uni-goettingen.de/download.php)
+2. Copy the latest version of shelXL to your remote maschine (http://shelx.uni-goettingen.de/download.php)
-3. In ShelXle: Set the remoteXL.exe as your shelXL executable.
+3. In shelXle: Set remoteXL.exe as your shelXL executable.

 ## Usage:
 1. Start the refinement in shelXle (F2)